997744/TaoWU.github.io/ProjectPlanTemplate.md

 ## 3 Team

-*Describe the team and their roles (include at least 4 roles, there may be more roles than there are team members)*

 | Name | Contact | Role | Description
 | :------------- | :------------- | :------------- | :------------- |
 |  Shuo Tang  | stang327@gatech.edu | Team Manager      | Lead the team    ||
 |  Cam Jones  | cjones476@gatech.edu| Team Manager      | Lead the team    ||